 - Iris is the coloured part of the eye and controls the amount of light entering the eye by regulating the size of the pupil.

 - The lens is located just behind the iris.
 Its function is to focus the light on the retina.

 - The optic nerve transmits electrical signals from the retina to the brain.

 - Pupil is the opening at the centre of the iris.
 Its size changes with the amount of light.

-- Vitreous humor is the fluid present in the centre of the eye and provides form and shape to the eye.
+- Vitreous humour is the fluid present in the centre of the eye and provides form and shape to the eye.

-For facts about eye and more information on diagram of eye, keep visiting BYJU’S website.
+For facts about eye and more information on the diagram of eye, keep visiting BYJU’S website.

 Related articles on eye: